-TfL’s ‘Hidden London’ tours of sealed-off tube stations are returning this month, and tickets go on sale this Friday.
+TfL’s ‘Hidden London’ tours of sealed-off tube stations return in October, and tickets go on sale very soon.

 Visit the London Transport Museum website for more details.